LLyaudet/RatioDelta/README.md

 - rounded... when we round the result,
 - scaled... when a scale/gain is applied.

-For hardware, the topic of ratio-beta and ratio-sigma has been addressed in academic papers on fused divide-add:
+For hardware, the topic of ratio-alpha and ratio-sigma has been addressed in academic papers on fused divide-add:
 - https://ieeexplore.ieee.org/abstract/document/5451057
 - https://ieeexplore.ieee.org/document/5349981
 - https://ieeexplore.ieee.org/abstract/document/7280029